 Vasectomy - We perform the minimally invasive "no-scalpel" vasectomy in office.
 This short (15- to 30-minute) procedure is used for permanent male sterilization.

-Dr. Smith performs advanced robotic surgery including laparoscopic, endoscopic and lasers, providing patients with a minimally invasive approach and faster recovery time.
+Our urologists perform advanced robotic surgery including laparoscopic, endoscopic and lasers, providing patients with a minimally invasive approach and faster recovery time.

 Endoscopic Procedures (using scopes)